ansys/pyansys-dev-guide/doc/source/content_writing/rst-files-writers/doc-links.rst

 Internal links
 --------------

-You use the ``:ref:`` role to link to a target that you place before a heading.
+You use the ``ref`` role to link to a target that you place before a heading.
 This allows Sphinx to use the heading as the display text for the link, thereby reducing maintenance if the heading later changes.